Primary Sources

 "The great question answered by two hundred living Americans of prominence in politics; in the army and navy; in science, art, music and literature; in the mercantile world; in the professions; and in the chairs of universities.
 An expression from secular life only (the views of all clergymen being excluded.)"

 The replies were compiled in a book published by Ellis as What's Next; or, Shall a Man Live Again?
 (Boston: The Gorham Press, 1906).
+Du Bois's brief reply (perhaps written by him or received by Ellis in January 1904) is presented here verbatim and in its entirety:

 W. E. B. Du Bois, A. M., Ph.D., Professor of Economics and History, Atlanta University.
 January 30, 1904.